nmayorov/nmayorov.github.io/content/posts/time_propagation_noise.md

 $$
 where $w_a$ and $w_\omega$ are random disturbances of acceleration and angular rate respectively.

-The true state variables are stochastic and obeys the equations with disturbed acceleration and angular rate:
+The true state variables are stochastic and obey the equations with disturbed acceleration and angular rate:
 $$
 \dot{x} = v \cos \psi \\\\
 \dot{y} = v \sin \psi \\\\